 The following article is a good start using small to medium control groups with the varying efficacy of independent and clinical studies around the topic of ‘Cannabis during Pregnancy’ written by Dr Stacey Kerr.

 The following link from CIITECH comes from a laboratory centred organisation based in Israel Where the Godfather of Cannabis research Dr Rafael Mechoulam conducted his studies on the properties of THC leading to the research plan allowing for the ECS discovery in the late 90’s. (https://cbdcrew.org/assets/cbd-Mechoulam-1964.pdf)

 Further articles/studies used in developing my personalised opinion are:

-This article shows evidence of Embryo stages of development and effects of cannabinoids on cell development linked to our ECS.
-It warns against effects of THC in development due to its stimulation of the ECS causing the natural development to be altered.
+This article shows evidence of embryo stages of development and effects of cannabinoids on cell development linked to our ECS.
+It warns against the effects of THC in development due to its stimulation of the ECS causing the natural development to be altered.

 Stacey Kerr, M.D., is a family physician and birthing counsellor who has provided family-centered childbirth experiences for her patients for more than fifteen years.
 A former columnist for the Santa Rosa Press Democrat, she writes about timely issues in medical practice and has been published extensively in medical journals, including JAMA, California Family Physician, and Sonoma Medicine.
 She is the editor of the TMCI comprehensive course on Clinical Cannabinoid Medicine and the author of Home Birth in the Hospital.
 Kerr is currently the medical director for Hawaiian Ethos, a medical cannabis dispensary.